jostylr/role-dnd-hybrid/src/builder.md

 to that.
 Thus, there is some basic advancement in these core skills and abilities.

-A class gets 8% bonus and an archetype gets a 16% bonus.
+A class gets an 8% bonus while an archetype gets a 24% bonus, leading to a 12% for the class and 12% for the archetype properties, but the total is spread out amongst more properties.
 Some classes nest other classes.
-For example, Barbarian, Cleric, Paladin, Ranger all have Fighter as part of their base class.
+For example, Barbarian, Paladin, Ranger all have Fighter as part of their base class.

-A line of the form `name: *`  will aply the
+A line of the form `name: *`  will apply the points evenly across all the skills in the school as well as the school.

 ## Load characters